b3rz3rkr/simple-resource-preloader/README.md

 preloader.options - Object contains current options

-preloader.percents - Number from 0 to 100 how much is loaded
+preloader.percents - Number from 0 to 100 loaded progress

 ## Without bundler usage
-If you want to use it as separate file without bundler you need to copy 'SimpleResourcePreloader.js' or 'SimpleResourcePreloader.min.js' to your project folder and add type="module" attribute to your script file.
+If you want to use it as separate file without any bundler you need to copy 'SimpleResourcePreloader.js' or 'SimpleResourcePreloader.min.js' to your project folder and add type="module" attribute to your script file.
 **Be careful [some browsers](https://caniuse.com/es6-module-dynamic-import) still can't import files, so you still need a bundler or transpiler to support those browsers or use [ES5 version](#es5-usage).**

 ```html